vitalif/vitastor/docs/config/osd.en.md

 For NVMe disks with `scheduler=none` writes aren't fragmented anyway so it's not a big deal.
 However, you can rebuild your kernel with [this patch](../../patches/linux-fix-atomic-write-checks.diff) and turn this option on.
 It will make your atomic writes a bit safer.

+## pg_reshard_chunk_size

+- Type: integer
+- Default: 100000

+Pool PG count change is a CPU-intensive operation because OSDs store the full object database in memory and have to move all entries between old and new PGs.
+Thus it's performed in chunks, with pauses between chunks to prevent blocking OSD's event loop and other clients' operations.
+This option sets the maximum number of object is a chunk.
+Moving 100k objects usually takes 50-100ms.
+Chunk size equal to 0 means unlimited.

+## pg_reshard_chunk_pause_ms

+- Type: milliseconds
+- Default: 100

+This option sets the interval between handling two PG count change chunks.